MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-conversation-control.md

 When you type the keyboard command, the mode changes to as per the command.
 For example, now, you are on Public mode.
 Type **/i** to change to **Internal** mode.

-## Send templatized messages in the chat
+## Send template-based messages in chats

-The communication panel allows you to send predefined templatized messages to the customer with whom you're interacting.
-These predefined templatized messages are stored as quick replies.
+The communication panel allows you to send predefined messages to a customer with whom you're interacting.
+These predefined  message templates are stored as quick replies.
 Select the **Quick replies** button to retrieve the messages and send them to the customers and/or internal participants.

  > [!div class=mx-imgBorder]
  > ![Use quick replies option to send faster replies to customers](../../media/oceh-send-quick-replies-chat.png "Use quick replies option to send faster replies to customers")